neeraj-bhatt/flutter-projects/README.md

-#Android Applications using Flutter
+# Android Applications using Flutter Framework

-Learning Flutter and Build Some Applications using Flutter
+Learning Flutter framework and Build Some Applications using Flutter

 1. Expense Tracking - A Basic app where you can store your day to day expenses and see them.